Skip to content

 • ServiceAccount ownership.
 When serviceAccount.create is true (the default), the operator creates and owns the ServiceAccount.
 If a ServiceAccount with the specified name already exists and is not owned by the Superset CR, the operator refuses to adopt it and reports an error.
 Users who want to reference a pre-existing ServiceAccount should set create: false.

 • Managed resource adoption and cleanup.
-The operator reconciles managed resources at deterministic names derived from the Superset or child CR name.
+The operator reconciles managed resources at deterministic names derived from the Superset name.
 Kubernetes controller-owner semantics prevent adopting resources already controlled by another controller.
 Unowned resources with the same managed name, or resources carrying the operator's cleanup labels, may be adopted or deleted during reconciliation.
-This is within the trust model: users who can create or update Superset parent or child CRs are trusted namespace operators and already have the effective ability to manage the corresponding workloads and resources.
+This is within the trust model: users who can create or update Superset CRs are trusted namespace operators and already have the effective ability to manage the corresponding workloads and resources.

 RBAC Justification